barryclark/jekyll-now/_posts/2018-7-17-day-fifteen.md

 _**Note: When comparing the two raw images to the two that have the sources circled, you'll notice that they disagree on what the RA and Dec are.
 That's an error; the RA and Dec are correct on the raw images, but the images with circles on them contain information from an earlier test which do not correspond to that actual section of sky.
 All four images depict the same section of sky, RA = {-19:41:15.0244 U -19:41:155.6276}, Dec = {40:12:39.279 U 40:12:23.988}.**_

 ![fluxes]({{ thom-ory.github.io }}/images/day_fifteen/fluxes.png)
 _Fluxes according to [bright_sources_phot_table](https://github.com/GosnellResearchGroupSummer2018/NGC6819/blob/master/first_attempt_at_HST_source_detection/day_seven/phot_table.txt).
-I decided that  bright_phot_table.txt represented better source detection.
+I decided that  bright_phot_table.txt represents better source detection.
 RA and Dec information are correct in this image_

 ---
 Like has been the case so far, these codes are detecting extra sources around diffraction spikes, and are missing a few smaller sources.
 I'm planning on being more empirical about which FWHM I use by writing a code (tomorrow) that will actually determine the FWHM of the sources in the image.
 Hopefully, this will improve the source detection.